 Our download speeds dropped by around 50% over short-distance connections and by almost 90% connecting from the UK to the US.

-Before using Private Tunnel:
+Local Speed Test results before using Private Tunnel:

 Upload speeds were much faster than downloads were when we connected to nearby servers, but that alone doesn’t make Private Tunnel any good for torrenting (read more about that here).

 While Private Tunnel is fast enough for basic browsing, it won’t cut it for more performance-reliant activities – like gaming or 4K streaming.

 Private Tunnel's server network covers just 12 countries, including countries like the US, the UK, Germany and Japan.
 There are no servers outside of North America, Europe and Asia, though.

 Private Tunnel provides just 50 physical VPN servers in 12 countries:

 - Hong Kong

 There are no servers in Africa or South America, which is frustrating